jdmonin/JSettlers2/doc/Readme.developer.md

 This project is designed to build with gradle 5.6 or 6.x, or from within an IDE like eclipse.
 Gradle builds output to `build/libs/`.

-To quickly run the client and server, in the Package Explorer pane:
+To quickly run the server and client: In the Package Explorer pane:

 - Expand package soc.server, find `SOCServer`, right-click, run as Java Application
 - Expand soc.client, find `SOCPlayerClient`, right-click, run as Java Application
 - Click "Connect to a Server", take defaults, click Connect
-- Enter a nickname, click New Game, enter a new game, create the game
+- Enter a nickname, click New Game, enter a game name, create the game
 - Should be able to sit down and start the game

 If not using an IDE like eclipse, check the `build.gradle` file.
 There may be